 We have been evaluating how best to apply our global Disaster Management expertise to support the recovery effort, focusing on developing longer-term recovery initiatives that will be required in the coming weeks, months and years.

-This may include partnering with other groups on the ground, supporting disaster evacuation planning, disaster response training and, ultimately, the establishment of a national office for the coordination of animal welfare in disasters.
+This may include partnering with other groups on the ground, supporting disaster evacuation planning, disaster response training and, lobbying government for the establishment of a national office for the coordination of animal welfare in disasters.